 There are several post-training quantization options to choose from.
 Here is a summary table of the choices and the benefits they provide:

-|Full integer quantization||4x smaller, 3x+ speedup||CPU, Edge TPU, etc.|
+|Full integer quantization||4x smaller, 3x+ speedup||CPU, Edge TPU, Microcontrollers|

-|Float16 quantization||2x smaller, potential GPU acceleration||CPU/GPU|
+|Float16 quantization||2x smaller, GPU acceleration||CPU, GPU|

-This decision tree can help determine which post-training quantization method is best for your use case:
+The following decision tree can help determine which post-training quantization method is best for your use case:

 At inference, weights are converted from 8-bits of precision to floating point and computed using floating-point kernels.
 This conversion is done once and cached to reduce latency.